February 10, 2025

 How to Do It:

-1. Start in a plank position with a dumbbell in each hand, directly under your shoulders.
+1. Start in a high plank position with a dumbbell in each hand, directly under your shoulders.
+Focus on maintaining an elevated plank position throughout the movement for stability and optimal back muscle engagement.

 2. Row one dumbbell towards your waist while keeping your body stable and hips square.